tiby312/dinotree_alg/readme.md

 # Goal
 Create a fast broad-phase collision system whose running time did not depend on the size of the space in which the collision finding functionality was being provided.
+Does not suffer from "teapot in a stadium" problem.

 # Detailed Design